More from our experts

 States with paid family leave 2024 laws

 Most states have done a good job communicating requirements for employers including how and when they will need to begin collecting paid leave funds for covered individuals.
-However, if you’re feeling a little overwhelmed by it all, reach out to your accountant or payroll service provider to see how they can help make sure you’re getting paid leave deductions right.
+However, if you’re feeling a little overwhelmed by it all, reach out to your accountant or online payroll provider to see how they can help make sure you’re getting paid leave deductions right.

 Please note all material in this article is for educational purposes only and does not constitute tax or legal advice.
 You should always contact a qualified tax, legal or financial professional, in your area for comprehensive tax or legal advice.